These homemade purple sweet potato dumplings may be the prettiest thing you ever made in your kitchen.

 - Fill a large pot with water.
 Bring to a boil.
 Add about a cup of gnocchi at a time, don't overcrowd.

 - Once the gnocchi float to the surface, they are done.
-Strain and remember until finished with all of them.
+Remove with a slotted spoon.

 - Melt the butter in a large saucepan over medium high heat.
 Add in the flour, salt, and white pepper.